Traditional Persian Rugs

 How Are Traditional Persian Rugs Made?

-Traditional tribal and village rugs are made by individual weavers in their own homes using their own designs.
+Tribal and village rugs are made by individual weavers in their own homes using their own designs.
 In the cities however, traditional rugs are made in workshops.
 These workshop rugs are made by several weavers who work on the same rug following patterns that are provided by the workshop owner.
 These rugs have less irregularities in the color and design as compared to tribal and village rugs.

 Borders of Traditional Persian Rugs